ajaykc7/Mixtures_Project/README.md

 # Mixtures_Project
-a Java project that implements the LU decomposition method to solve linear equations with large (n>=50) unknown variables.
-•	Implemented a BigFraction class to store the numbers that performs basic arithmetic calculations.
-Variables are stored as a BigFraction to avoid truncation and restore accuracy
-•	Enforced LU decomposition method to work with large number of variables
+a Java project that implements the LU decomposition method to solve linear equations with large (n>=50) unknown variables.The project Implements a BigFraction class to store the numbers that performs basic arithmetic calculations.
+Variables are stored as a BigFraction to avoid truncation and restore accuracy.
+LU decomposition method is enforced to work with large number of variables and optimize the process